KryzhMax/goit-markup-hw-02/README.md

-# goit-markup-hw-01
+# goit-markup-hw-02

-First home task from the bootcamp25
+Second home task from the bootcamp25